QRFlow

 Matching pages that explain where this QR type works best before you open the generator.

-Google Maps QR Code Use Cases
+Google Maps QR Code Ideas for Wayfinding

 Share a location or route with one scan so visitors can open the correct map destination without manual search.